Thescattypotty/BlogSphere/README.md

 ## Technology Stack
 - **Backend:** Spring Boot for RESTful API development.
-- **Frontend:** React.js or Angular for building the user interface.
 - **Database:** MySQL or PostgreSQL for storing user data, blog posts, comments, and categories.
 - **Authentication:** JWT (JSON Web Tokens) for user authentication and authorization.
 - **API Documentation:** Swagger for documenting the RESTful APIs.